GrammaticalFramework/gf-eclipse-plugin/README.md

 - Code generation for new languages in application grammars
 - Inline documentation for function calls, overloads
 - Proper cross-reference handling with qualified names
-- Treebank management and testing tool
+- Test management and testing tool
 - External library browser

 ## Release history

+**04/04/12**
+: (1.4.3.x) Improvements to the Test Manager.
+Added support for arbitrary commands in launch.
+Made the license information clearer.

 **22/03/12**
 : (1.4.2.x) Added wizard for context-free grammars (no syntax support, though).
 Context-menu option for toggling the GF Nature and Builder together.
-Treebank tool now parses languages & params, and includes filtering and toggling options.
+Test Manager now parses languages & params, and includes filtering and toggling options.

 **14/03/12**
 : (1.4.1.x) GF source files can now be anywhere in project, not necessarily at top level.

 **06/03/12**
-: (1.4.0.x) Treebank manager view.
+: (1.4.0.x) Test manager view.
 Updated launch configurations.
 UI improvements, new icons.
 Inline contextual documentation.
 Correct resolution of qualified identifiers.
 Bug fixes and some refactoring.

 **07/02/12**
 : (1.3.0.x) Re-written underlying GF grammar.